dnjackson/eos/content/ask/_index.md

 ### Do you teach workshops?

 Yes.
-My next round of workshops will be in early 2022: subscribe [here](/subscribe) for updates.
-I also offer private workshops for companies; contact [me](/author) for details.
+I offer a variety of teaching sessions and workshops of varying size and focus; contact [me](/author) for details.